International Baccalaureate Program

 The IB Diploma Program consists of the IB core curriculum and six distinct “groups” of study, listed below.
 At least three, but no more than four, are at the higher level (HL) and the remainder are at the standard level (SL).
 Course selection within IB is based on student interest, availability, and prerequisites.
 In most cases, IB students are in dedicated IB classes, and in certain disciplines, students continue in the regular departmental offerings.

 There are no required “pre-IB” courses at Country Day, but completing some advanced/honors level courses during 9th and 10th grades is recommended.
 Interested students apply to the IB program during the 10th grade year.

 IB Theory of Knowledge

 The Extended Essay is an in-depth study of a topic that culminates in a major research paper.
 Students choose their research topic from a wide variety of disciplines, and choose a faculty mentor for guidance throughout the essay-writing process.
-The extended essay is completed during the junior year and submitted to IB during the senior year as part of the IB diploma requirements.
+The extended essay is completed during the junior year (as part of Theory of Knowledge) and submitted to IB during the senior year as part of the IB diploma requirements.

 Creativity, Action, & Service (CAS)

-CAS is designed for students to be involved in learning experiences that occur outside of the classroom.
-Working with the CAS Coordinator, students chose long-term projects that must involve three general categories: Creativity, Action, and Service.
-Students maintain a Web site to log hours and discuss and reflect on these learning experiences.
-Seventy-five hours must be recorded by the end of the junior year, 120 hours must be recorded by the end of the senior fall semester, and 150 hours must be recorded by April 1 of senior year.
-IB seniors must also participate in an exit interview with the CAS Coordinator.
+CAS is designed to be an opportunity for students to be involved in learning experiences that occur outside of the classroom.
+Working with the CAS Coordinators, students choose experiences that involve goal-setting, personal growth, and reflection in the three general areas of creativity, physical activity, and service learning.
+Students maintain a website to log experiences and discuss and reflect on their learning outcomes.
+All IB students are expected to be regularly involved in and reflecting upon CAS throughout their time in the IB program.
+IB seniors must also participate in an exit interview with the CAS Coordinators.

 Groups of Study